Thigh Lift Surgery FAQs

 No, your surgeon does not need a GP referral from you if you want to have a thigh lift.
 Your surgeon will only contact your GP to get a full record of your medical history.
 Certain medical conditions may need to be signed off before having the surgery, but your Patient Care Adviser will let you know if this is required.

 You should be aware that drinking large amounts of alcohol, smoking and using recreational drugs can all increase the risk of complications.
-The reason we require that you do not smoke for 6 weeks before and after your thigh lift procedure in order to reduce these risks.
+The reason patients are required that they do not smoke for 6 weeks before and after their thigh lift procedure in order to reduce these risks.
 Smoking can delay the time it takes your wounds to heal.
 Not only does this delay your recovery, but it also makes it more likely for you to develop an infection.

 Furthermore, alcohol consumption and the taking of recreational drugs can negatively impact your health which is highly important for your recovery and results.